jhanarato/cpp-exercises/README.md

 # cpp-exercises
-My attempts at the exercises in C++ Crash Course
+I'm learning to write modern C++ using Josh Lospinoso's (C++ Crash Course)[https://ccc.codes/].
+Here you'll find my attempts at the excercises in the book.